-Leading Learning 4 All compliments the elements contained within the Australian Professional Standard for Principals and the Australian Professional Standards for Teachers and relate directly to existing legislation, policy and practice in Australian schools.
+Leading Learning 4 All complements the elements contained within the Australian Professional Standard for Principals and the Australian Professional Standards for Teachers and relate directly to existing legislation, policy and practice in Australian schools.

 Opportunities are provided to: